jaspervdj/patat/README.md

 An arbitrary amount of evaluators can be specified, and whenever a a class attribute on a code block matches the evaluator, it will be used.

+**NOTE** that executing arbitrary code is always dangerous, so double check the code of presentations downloaded from the internet before running them if they contain `eval` settings.

 Aside from the command, there are two more options:

  -  `fragment`: Introduce a pause (see [fragments](#fragmented-slides)) in